Protect your Android against malware and other threats with Avast One

 Some computer viruses are particularly sneaky — you think you won’t get infected, but then suddenly your computer just isn’t working right.
 Macro viruses are a type of virus that can infect your device when you least expect it.
-Read on to learn the macro virus definition, and how to prevent and remove macro viruses with dedicated antivirus software.
+Read on to learn the macro virus definition, and how to prevent and remove macro viruses with dedicated antivirus software like Avast One.

 This article contains:

 It’s called a macro virus because it’s written using a macro language.
 Without getting too technical, a macro language is a special-purpose command language that lets you easily automate certain sequences in specific applications.
 Normally, this helps software like Microsoft Word or Excel run more smoothly, since just a few keystrokes will trigger a whole series of actions.

 Macro viruses specifically target this macro language and insert themselves into the automated processes.
 Software infected with a macro virus may be compelled to create new files, corrupt data, move text, send files, format hard drives, insert pictures, and deliver other, possibly even more destructive kinds of viruses or other types of malware.

 Be wary if you receive a document or spreadsheet you weren’t expecting, because it could contain a macro virus.
 Many people can be fooled by seemingly innocuous documents, because they didn’t realize anything dangerous could hide in a basic file.
 Additionally, macros can be abused to download malware onto your system.

 Macro viruses work by embedding malicious code into data files, such as documents and spreadsheets.
 This code is activated as soon as these files are opened or when macros are enabled, proceeding to infect other files on your device.
 Microsoft Word documents are common carriers of macro viruses.